Best Highlighter for Dry Winter Skin: A Pro's Guide

 A healthy skin barrier is your first line of defense against dryness and irritation.
 Ceramides are lipids that are naturally found in your skin and are essential for a strong barrier.
 When they’re included in makeup, they help restore your skin’s protective layer and lock in moisture.
 Niacinamide, a form of vitamin B3, is another powerhouse that supports your skin barrier.
 It’s known for its ability to improve skin texture and help your skin retain moisture more effectively.
 Finding these ingredients in a highlighter means you’re not just adding shine—you’re actively strengthening your skin.

-Ingredients to Avoid with Dry Skin
+Red Flag Ingredients to Avoid for Dry Skin

 Just as important as knowing what to look for is knowing what to avoid.
 Certain ingredients can make dryness and flakiness worse.
 Be cautious with products that contain high concentrations of drying alcohols (often listed as alcohol denat., SD alcohol, or isopropyl alcohol), as they can strip your skin of its natural moisture.
 Synthetic fragrances can also be irritating for sensitive, dry skin.
 Instead, scan labels for positive keywords like “hydrating,” “moisture-rich,” or “radiant.”
 These terms usually signal a formula designed to be gentle and beneficial for dry skin types.

-How to Apply Highlighter on Dry Skin
+How to Apply Highlighter for a Flawless, Hydrated Glow

 Getting that perfect, lit-from-within glow on dry skin isn’t about the product alone—it’s all in the application.
 The right techniques can make the difference between a radiant finish and a look that emphasizes dryness.
 With a few simple steps, you can ensure your highlighter melts into your skin for a seamless, dewy look that lasts all day.